 It’s cloudy and storming here which is perfect for writing a personal blog post.
 As the school year is beginning, I contemplate the life lessons I learned through attending college.
 This acknowledges that friendship is a two-way street and it takes two people to maintain a friendship.

-This is a simple and obvious statement yet it has taken a while to accept it.
-When I first entered college, I met many people from various backgrounds and locations.
+This is a simple statement yet it has taken a while to accept it.
+In my Freshman year, I met many people from various backgrounds and locations.
 Once I found someone I really clicked with, I would make time to see them.
 Getting coffee or studying is an easy way to get to know someone in school.
 However, as time passed, I realized that I was the one putting in all the effort.
 Some friends never asked me how my day was or ask me to hang out.
 So when I decided to pull away from the friendship, the friendship ended.
 This always saddened me.
 I hate losing friends because I made fun memories with that person.

 When I think about what a best friend should be, I think of a couple characteristics.
 These include honesty, non-judgmental, trustworthiness, fun, memorable, and relaxation.
 A best friend shouldn’t require work.
 If you enjoy that person’s company, you should look forward to hanging out with them.